-The Head teacher will ensure that the school's Whole School Behaviour Policy includes clear guidance about the use of isolation and seclusion.
+The Head teacher will ensure that the school's Behaviour Policy and procedures includes clear guidance about the use of isolation and seclusion.
 The legislation on these strategies is complex and staff must take extreme care to avoid any practice that could be viewed as unlawful, a breach of the pupil's human rights and/or false imprisonment.

-- not use force as a form of punishment; - try to defuse situations before they escalate e.g. by distraction; - keep parents informed of any sanctions or behaviour management techniques used; - be mindful of, and sensitive to, factors both inside and outside of the school or setting which may impact on a pupil's behaviour; - follow the school's Behaviour Management Policy; - behave as a role model; - avoid shouting at children other than as a warning in an emergency/safety situation; - refer to national and local policy and guidance regarding Restrictive Physical Intervention (RPI); - be aware of the legislation and potential risks associated with the use of isolation and seclusion; - comply with legislation and guidance in relation to human rights and restriction of liberty.
+- not use force as a form of punishment; - try to defuse situations before they escalate e.g. by distraction; - keep parents informed of any sanctions or behaviour management techniques used; - be mindful of, and sensitive to, factors both inside and outside of the school or setting which may impact on a pupil's behaviour; - follow the school's Behaviour Policy and procedures; - behave as a role model; - avoid shouting at children other than as a warning in an emergency/safety situation; - refer to national and local policy and guidance regarding Restrictive Physical Intervention (RPI); - be aware of the legislation and potential risks associated with the use of isolation and seclusion; - comply with legislation and guidance in relation to human rights and restriction of liberty; - be clear as to the school's Policy and procedures with regard to child on child abuse and how and to whom to report concerns; - be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.